Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Texas, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Texas and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Texas and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+The agent must also consent to the appointment in written or electronic form.

 Yes.
 If your registered agent is an individual, that person must live in Texas.
 If your agent is a business entity, that company must either be a domestic Texas business or one with the authority to conduct business in the state.

 Texas keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Change of Registered Agent/Office form, fill it out, and submit it to the Secretary of State; keep in mind that your new agent will also need to submit written consent to their appointment.
 The filing fee is $15 for most entities.
-For more information on how to change your registered agent in Texas, look here.
+For more information, see our Texas change of registered agent page.

 As long as you file compliantly and ensure that there is no lapse in your registered agent coverage, you won’t incur any additional penalties or fees.
 That keeps your fee to change your agent at just $15 (for most entity types; nonprofits usually pay $5).